giellalt/lang-smj/smj.md

 ### See further down: ÅLMÅJ_LOAN

+###  Error-lexicons, made to not get too many entries with both Err/Orth and correct

+LEXICON A_CMP_INFL   Sub-forms.
+Lexicon for giving sub-variation conjugation by simply adding an -a to the norwegian/swedish word.
+No cg.
+Like "alkohola" and "agronoma".
+These forms goes against the standarization rule, but are found because of earlier standarizations rules and dictionaries.

+LEXICON ERR/ORTH_ODD  Err/Orth lexicon doing the opposit of what odd-syllable nouns do.
+Strong grade in nom and weak in all other.

+* dálkas # Even-syllable test examples:*
+* *dálkkas* `dálkas+N+Err/Orth+Sg+Nom`
+* *dálkasav* `dálkas+N+Err/Orth+Sg+Acc`
+* *dálkasasj* `dálkas+N+Err/Orth+Der/Dimin+N+Sg+Nom`

 ###  Badly assimilated loanwords

 LEXICON NOADE_BADASS  2 syll stems without cg.
 Badly or wrongly assimilated words, ie. assimilated in a way that isn't lulesami.
 (Same as NOADE) Most of the words are Err/Orth tagged with a standardized lemma.
 Some are Err/Lex tagged, 5.9.2019: EJP/SNM: fjerna +Use/-Spell - sjølv om vi ikkje likar orda, så vil vi sjå til at dei blir skrive rett etter smj-ortografien!
 Dei fleste orda er uansett merka med +Err/Orth :)